 Read our full Huawei FreeBuds 3i review

 You can easily spend more than double the price of the Outlier Air on true wireless earbuds.

 But for most people, there’s little point: Creative’s headphones sound good and have great battery life.

 They’re not the most compact, and the carry case is probably larger than most, but overall, the Outlier Air is an excellent buy.

 Read our full Creative Outlier Air review

-If your top priority is sound quality, you can probably do better than the Elite Active 75t while spending less than £189/$199.
+If your top priority is sound quality, you can probably do better than the Elite Active 75t while spending a fair bit less.
 But that isn't really the point here.

 Top battery life (7.5 hours on the buds, and a total of 28 hours together with the case), a durable design, and a grippy waterproof finish all make this a well-rounded package for anyone looking for sports headphones and willing to pay to be sure that they'll make it to the finish line.

 Read our full Jabra Elite Active 75t review